3comconfliczu/unicopedia-plus/README.md

 ### Find by Name

-- The **Find by Name** feature of the **Unicode Data Finder** utility displays a list of basic data (symbol, code point, name/aliases, block) of matching Unicode characters searched by name or alias, including through regular expressions.
+- The **Find by Name** feature of the **Unicode Data Finder** utility displays a list of basic data (character, code point, name/aliases, block) of matching Unicode characters searched by name or alias, including through regular expressions.
 - After entering a query, click on the <kbd>Search</kbd> button to display a list of all relevant matches, if any, ordered by code point value.
 - It is possible to choose how many characters are shown one page at a time.
 - When available, name aliases are displayed (in italics and smaller typeface) after the unique and immutable Unicode name.
 A correction alias is indicated by a leading reference mark `※`.